datacarpentry/semester-biology/exercises/Functions-1-R.md

    decimal places in this case if you don't want to, because `round` will default to using 0 if the second argument is not provided.
 Look at `help(round)` or `?round` to see how this is indicated.
-4. Take the square root of 2.6, assign the value to a variable.
+4. Assign the value of the square root of 2.6 to a variable.
 Then round the variable you've created to 2 decimal places and assign it to another variable.
 Print out the rounded value.
 5. Do the same thing as in problem 4, but instead of creating the intermediate